solita/solita.github.com/_posts/2020-12-05-data-quality-with-r.md

 that already is in a database, and sometimes (if we're lucky) it's put there by a Data Engineer.
 We usually transform this data into an analytical format from which we can derive aggregations, visualizations and statistical models.
-In the start of any Data Science project these, jobs may be simple and not always of any significant concern but as your Data Science products get used more and more the importance of your data will increase.
+In the start of any Data Science project, these jobs may be simple and not always of any significant concern but as your Data Science products get used more and more the importance of your data will increase.